Emotion-detection software startup Affectiva acquired for $73.5M – TechCrunch

 The opportunity will initially be in passenger vehicles driven by humans and will eventually expand as greater levels of automated driving enter the market.

-Affectiva, which employs 100 people at its offices in Boston and Cairo, also has another business unit that applies its emotion detection software to media analytics.
+Affectiva, which employs 100 people at its offices in Boston and Cairo, also has another business unit that applies its emotio-detection software to media analytics.
 This division, which will be part of the deal and will operate separately, is profitable, Kaliouby said, noting the software is used by 70% of the world’s largest advertisers to measure and understand emotional responses to media content.